Russia to try to bring convicted arms dealer home

 "All these factors have called into question the very facts on which the prosecution was based, and consequently the verdict," it said.

-Bout was convicted on two counts of conspiracy to kill U.S. nationals and officers, and one count each of conspiracy to sell anti-aircraft missiles and providing material support to a terrorist organization.
+Bout was convicted on two counts of conspiracy to kill U.S. nationals and officers, and one count each of conspiracy to sell anti-aircraft missiles and providing material support to a terrorist organisation.

 "The Foreign Ministry of Russia will take and will continue to take all measures to protect the legal rights and interests of V.A.
 Bout, as he is a citizen of Russia," the statement said.